jameslawler/notes/docs/portuguese/verbs/todo/contar.md

 ## Writing Prompts

-1. Há alguma coisa que você conte todos os dias? what are some things you count everyday?
+1. Há alguma coisa que você conte todos os dias?
+What are some things you count everyday?
 2. Descreva um momento em que compartilhou boas notícias.
 Describe a time when you shared good news.
 3. Como partilha notícias com seus amigos?
 How do you share news with your friends?